pc-gitops/wge-dev-template/README.md

 Copy the `resources/github-secrets.sh.sample` file to `resources/github-secrets.sh` and update the values for your GitHub organization.

-If you want to use OIDC to login to the WGE GUI you will need to configure your GitHub organization for OIDC and add the client keys to the `resources/github-secrets.sh` file.
-This is optional, the setup script will generate a random password for the `wge-admin` user and store it in the `resources/wge-admin-password.txt` file.

 ## Deploy

-To deploy the WGE cluster run the `setup.sh` script.
-This will create the WGE cluster and deploy the WGE GUI.
-If the script fails you can run it again to continue the deployment.

-Once Flux has deployed the WGE GUI you can login using the `wge-admin` user and the password in the `resources/wge-admin-password.txt` file or the OIDC login.
+Once Flux has deployed the cluster

 ## Destroy

-To destroy the WGE cluster run the `reset.sh` script.
+To destroy the cluster run the `reset.sh` script.
 This will destroy the WGE cluster.